 Julia Garner plays granddaughter Sage and shows up at her house unexpectedly and confides that she needs an abortion, but is afraid to approach her own mother for the money.
 Despite not having the money herself, Elle vows to help her and has only a day to figure out how to get it.
 The journey forces Elle to seek help from people in her life she’s left behind and confront her own demons in the process.

-The film is also a metaphorical journey through American feminism.
+The film is also a metaphorical journey through American feminism through the rearview mirror.
 Not only is Elle a lesbian widower of a biracial relationship, a feminist poet and a mother, but we get to see the emotional impact of her choices on her former husband and her overachieving daughter.
-It is also a glimpse at feminism through a rearview mirror.
 In contrast to today’s pampered, sheltered, entitled narcissists, Elle belonged to a generation of feminists who took real risks.
-Elle was both a lesbian who was previously married to a man and someone who set out on an artistic path that was probably risky and novel in its time.
+Not only was Elle a lesbian who was previously married to a man, but someone who set out on an artistic path that was probably risky and novel in its time.